feloundou/personal-page/content/post/multiple-experts-multiple-objectives/index.md

 ##### *Multiple Objective Reinforcement Learning*

-A multi-objective [MDP](https://en.wikipedia.org/wiki/Markov_decision_process) (MO-MDP) is defined with multiple unconstrained objectives, and so usually does not contain a single optimal policy but rather a set of optimal policies, called the **Pareto front.** A policy is **Pareto-optimal** in an MO-MDP if there exists no other policy that improces its return for one objective without decreasing the return for another.
+A multi-objective [MDP](https://en.wikipedia.org/wiki/Markov_decision_process) (MO-MDP) is defined with multiple unconstrained objectives, and so usually does not contain a single optimal policy but rather a set of optimal policies, called the **Pareto front.** A policy is **Pareto-optimal** in an MO-MDP if there exists no other policy that improves its return for one objective without decreasing the return for another.

 Multi-objective reinforcement learning (MORL) algorithms are either single-policy or multiple-policy. *Single policy MORL methods* learn a policy that is optimal for a given setting of reward preferences.
 Most rely on linear **scalarization** which restricts solutions to the convex portions of the Pareto front and can be sensitive to reward scales. *Multi-policy MORL methods* aim to find a set of policies that covers the whole Pareto front.